spenprase/spenprase.github.io/_pages/teaching.md

     <div class="course-body">
       <h3>Quaternary Paleoclimatology</h3>
       <div class="course-meta">Winter 2027 · Instructor of Record · Dartmouth College</div>
       <p>Upper-level undergraduate and graduate course where students explore how climate has shaped ocean and continental processes across geologic time, and the growing role humans play in that system.
-Topics span the oceanic, atmospheric, geomorphic, and chemical expressions of climate change in the geologic record and applications to climate models via student-led lectures, primary literature discussions, and analysis of climate proxy datasets.</p>
+Topics span the oceanic, atmospheric, geomorphic, and chemical expressions of climate change in the geologic record and applications to climate models.
+The course includes several problem sets applying climate datasets, primary literature review, student-led topical presentations and discussions, and culminates in a topical paper that provides a thorough review of a topic of interest related to Quaternary paleoclimatology.</p>
     </div>
   </div>